vcfvct/aws-exam/README.md

 * for NAT instance, we can create a NAT ec2 instance in the public subnet.
 Then in `actions -> networking -> change source/dest check`, disable it so that it would act as the middle man rather than a source/dest.
 In the `main` route table, add `0.0.0.0/0` below the local and add the target as the NAT Ec2 instance, which means all subnet other than public will use this NAT to access internet.
 * For NAT Gateway(more preferable, no ec2 maintenance comparing to NAT instance which is a single point of failure).
 On creation, selection public subnet where this NAT gateway will be deployed to.
 And then create a Elastic IP.
 Then in the route table, do the same thing as in the NAT instance.
 * ACL vs SG, ACL is on the subnet level, support allow and deny rule, stateless that return traffic must be explicitly allowed, rules are tested sequentially(smaller first/higher priority).
 Where as SG is on instance level, support allow rule only, stateful that return traffic is automatically allowed regardless of any rule.
-* one subnet can only associate with one network ACL.
+* One subnet can only associate with one network ACL.
 We need to add [Ephemeral port](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ACLs.html#VPC_ACLs_Ephemeral_Ports) to the allow list if client init traffic.
 * vpc log flow allow log all traffic to the vpc into the cloudwatch.
 * vpc peering does not support *edge-to-edge* routing, so settings on vpc-a cannot be shared by vpc-b even they are peered.
 * vpn connection between on-prem and vpc requires Hardware VPN Access, on-prem Customer Gateway and a Virtual Private Gateway.
 * VPC allows the user to set up a connection between his VPC and corporate or home network data centre `without` IP rage overlapping.

 ## IAM
-* [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow). it assumes deny first, and then  evaluates deny then evaluate allow.
+* [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow).
+It assumes deny first, and then  evaluates deny then evaluate allow.
 * The distinction between a request being denied by default and an explicit deny in a policy is important.
 By default, a request is denied, but this can be overridden by an allow.
 In contrast, if a policy explicitly denies a request, that deny can't be overridden. [good example](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#AccessPolicyLanguage_Interplay)
 * limits:
   * Groups per AWS account: 300